Best Dressed at the 2019 Grammy Awards: Lady Gaga, Miley Cyrus and More

 Miley Cyrus

-The newly married singer looked like a boss in a chic black suit by Saint Laurent that showed fans a little skin with its sexy deep-v blazer.
+The newly married singer looked like a boss in a chic black pantsuit by Mugler that showed fans a little skin with its sexy deep-v blazer.

 Lester Cohen/Getty Images for The Recording Academy